davidojedalopez/david-ojeda/posts/applying_what_you_learn.md

 ---
-title: On learning, but not really learning.
+title: On learning, but not really learning
 published_at: 2022-03-11
 date: 2022-03-11
 ---